barrymister/resume/long-form-resume.md

 ## Objective

-To provide technical leadership and support engineering, project management, and systems development.
+To leverage my expertise in cloud engineering, infrastructure management, and technical leadership to deliver scalable solutions, drive innovation, and enhance operational efficiency.

 ---